 When you get to the Shopan Ata mosque, you have to wait, as the entry room can host only a certain number of people at a time.
 In the meantime, you can marvel at the nearby mulberry tree (on the left in the photo), which has an impressive trunk sticking out from under the earth.
 You will also probably see many women making circles around it, and going under the huge root, in order to bring good fortune for having a baby.
 It’s actually not an easy task, but it seems that everyone succeeds in the end!
 Also, near the entrance, you can see the little tubs with smoke.
 These seem to be placed almost everywhere, and pilgrims “wash” their faces with the smoke from the fire.

-Afterwards, we are led through the cemetery up the hill to Beket Ata’s father-in-law’s grave (Bayan Ata/Baba), which is also considered holy.
-I didn’t get to snap a lot of photos, but the cemetery alone is impressive enough, where you can find a few of the graves dating around X-XVI centuries BC.
+Afterwards, we were led through the cemetery up the hill to Beket Ata’s father-in-law’s grave (Bayan Ata/Baba), which is also considered as holy.
+I didn’t get to snap a lot of photos, but the cemetery alone is impressive enough, where you can find a few of the graves dating to around X-XVI centuries BC.
 Really unique pieces.

 Once at the mausoleum, one can leave another scarf tied around a tree, have the mullah read a prayer, and “wash” the face with fire.
 Apparently this procedure is said to be especially relevant to women who want a baby.
 For that purpose, a phallic shaped rock stands next to the grave site, where women sit and pray for a baby.

 Finally, everyone walks over to the tea area that is shared among pilgrims/visitors.
 Once we find the long dining table (and it isn’t difficult), we join the rest of the ladies (and one guy) chit chatting about their trip and getting to know one another.
 They sure did wonder what I was doing here with my big camera..